Have you ever considered Italy for a winter break? Italy in December is perfect for a ski break or for a visit to Christmas Markets! UPDATED 2025

 5) Matera

-With all the musical events, markets and festivals arranged in the last month of the year here, it’s never a boring place.
-The most interesting is the Presepe Vivente nei Sassi, when people dress up as Nativity characters and play scenes related to the birth of Christ in the most picturesque corners of the Sassi, Matera’s old neighbourhood dug into the limestone rock.
+In December, you’ll find Christmas markets and festivals like the Presepe Vivente nei Sassi, when people dress up as Nativity characters and play scenes related to the birth of Christ in the most picturesque corners of the Sassi.

 Book your Matera tours here!